Schossi/ActionAdventureWeb/_pages/manual/content/acting.md

 The roll in AdventureSouls uses an action from AdventureCore called MotionAction.
 This action is useful for rolls, jumps and any other moves that are based on a character animation.

-__CanStart__ returns true when is has no cost or when the character has any of the demanded resources left. __OnStart__ removed the cost from the character and sets the animation trigger.
-If AlignCharacter is checks(which is the case for a roll) the motion calls AlignToInput on the characters movement which.
+__CanStart__ returns true when is has no cost or when the character has any of the demanded resources left. __OnStart__ removes the cost from the character and sets the animation trigger.
+If AlignCharacter is checked(which is the case for a roll) the motion calls AlignToInput on the characters movement.
 Without this the player would not be able to change direction when rolling multiple times in a row because movement is always suspended.

 __CanEnd__ is true when RELEASE has been received by __OnMessage__ so we can transition into the next roll before it has ended. __OnEnd__ just resets things.

 ### Gate

 The gate in AdventureSouls uses an action from AdventureCore called ObjectAction.
 This is a good action for interacting with objects in the world.
 It supports one animation on an object you're interacting with and another(optional) one on an object that should move in the end.
-Is is useful for doors, levers and chests.
+It is useful for doors, levers and chests.

 An ObjectAction __CanStart__ always unless there is a cost item defined the character does not have. __OnStart__ it moves the character into place and triggers its animation.
 When ACT is received in __OnMessage__ it starts the animation on the lever and in __OnEnd__ it starts the one on the gate.